-Our train created a major stir into these locals as we went across the Brazos Drawbridge.
+We created a major stir from these locals as we made our way across the drawbridge.

 There is plenty of water here.

-Just a few photographers out photographing the first ever NASCAR Express.
+Just a few photographers out taking pictures of the first NASCAR Express.

 Water, water everywhere as we started our trip towards Schellville.